 The Attic Archive

-The Attic Archive on 37 Street Union Street, Dundee was an independent artist archive created by artist Peter Haining.
-It operated between 1980 and 2010 documenting three ten-year-long art projects, each conducted under a different identity.
-The first project, Daily Action Time Archive (DATA), 1980-1989, reflected Pete Horobin’s involvement in the international movements of mail art and neoism after his graduation from DJCAD.
-The second project, the Marshall Anderson Journals, 1990-1999, reflected his artistic style as a mixed media artist and freelance art journalist living and working outdoors in Scotland.
-The third project, Haining’s Irish Biketour in Eire and Round N Ireland (Arts) (HIBERNIA), 2000-2005, reflected the artist’s interest in archiving and disseminating autodidactic art practice from across Ireland.
-Between 2005-2010, the archive was relocated into collections across Scotland, Ireland and Hungary, including the University of Dundee Archives, the National Library of Scotland, the Scottish National Gallery of Modern Art, the McManus Gallery, Artpool Art Research Center, Budapest, and National Irish Visual Arts Library, Dublin.
-The artist’s sold the Attic in 2011 and completed a fourth project (2010-2020) as ae phor Aitch producing a series of born digital artworks from the archive revisiting his collaborative projects from the previous decades.
-The relocation of the once conceptually and materially connected archive to different institutional archival collections raises the question of how anti-establishment, networked, performative and conceptual artworks can be understood and articulated in the future from their archives.
+The Attic Archive on 37 Street Union Street, Dundee was an independent artist archive conceived by artist Pete Horobin after graduating from DJCAD in 1975.
+As a self-historicization project the archive documents the life path of the artist through four ten-year-long artworks produced by different identities reflecting the changing conditions in his own life within particular periods in history.
+The first artwork, Daily Action Time Archive (DATA), 1980-1989, documents Pete Horobin’s existence in his 30s under multiple names; his ramblings in the Scottish landscape, and his involvement in the ‘Eternal Network’ of correspondence artists internationally through mail art and neoist activities.
+The second artwork, the Marshall Anderson Journals, 1990-1999, reflected his artistic style as a mixed media artist and freelance art journalist in his 40s living and working outdoors in Scotland.
+The third project, the Peter Haining decade documents the artist’s work in his 50s as a researcher of outsider art in Ireland (Haining’s Irish Biketour in Eire and Round N Ireland (Arts) (HIBERNIA), 2000-2005) and the archivist and curator of the Attic Archive.
+Between 2005-2010, Haining split and relocated the Archive into national collections across Scotland, Ireland and Hungary, including the University of Dundee Archives, the National Library of Scotland, the Scottish National Gallery of Modern Art, the McManus Gallery, Artpool Art Research Center, Budapest, and National Irish Visual Arts Library, Dublin.
+Haining sold the Attic in 2011 and completed a fourth project in his 60s (2010-2020) as ae phor Aitch producing a series of born-digital artworks from the archive revisiting his collaborative projects from the previous decades.
+The splitting and dispersal of the archive to different institutional collections raise the question of how anti-establishment, networked, performative and conceptual artworks can be understood and articulated in the future from their archives.